Playing sport during pregnancy

 Exercising and playing sport while pregnant can help you:

-- prevent excess weight gain
+- prevent too much weight gain

 - make you feel better mentally

-What sport is recommended?
+What types of sport are recommended?

 It's good to do lower-risk activities that: